NEKR1D/PC-OPTIMIZATION/README.md

 - Vertical Sync	```On```

 > [!NOTE]
 > - Low Latency Mode is preferential based and requires testing.
-If you enable NVIDIA Reflex setttings in-game it will ovveride this flag.
+If you enable NVIDIA Reflex setttings in-game it will override this flag.
-> - Negative LOD bias setting is preferential based and will be influenced by the game you are playing.
-Manipulates texture/object pop-in and some elements of clarity.
+> - Negative LOD bias setting is preferential based and the best choice will depend on the game.
+Manipulates texture/object pop-in/image quality.

 ## NVIDIA Control Panel - Color Settings
 - Open ```NVIDIA Control Panel```